GabeStah/sylius-ecommerce/README.md

 - New database records are generated while existing records are updated.

 9. Lastly the new/updated dataset is serialized and exported to the [/exports](/exports) directory.

+#### Import Command Options

+Import commands can accept extra arguments, some optional and some required, depending on the desired data `Provider` and `Normalizer`.
+All arguments are specified using double-dash flag syntax, followed by the parameter value.
+For example: `--flag value` or `--flag=value`.

+- `provider`: Specifies the `Provider` type to use.
+Current values: `json` or `sql`
+- `path`: Path to the source file.
+For an SQL `Provider` this is an SQL file path containing the query to execute within the `Provider`.
+For JSON `Providers` this is the path to the source JSON file.

 ### 1.2. `import:category`